khprasad123/REST-CURD-USER/README.md

 npm test # for running basic test scripts
 ```

-If Run as Container :
+to run as Container :

-To run in production mode environment variable should be setup inside the container after docker compose.
+to run in production mode environment variable should be setup inside the container after docker compose.

 Basic Environment variables can be found at : [env](https://github.com/khprasad123/REST-CURD-USER/blob/master/config/setEnv.sh)